jjcollinge/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/_index.md

 The following stores are supported, at various levels, by the Dapr state management building block:

-> State stores can be used for actors if it supports both transactional operations and etag.
+> State stores can be used for actors if it supports, transactional operations, etag and has strong consistency.

 ### Generic